Solar panel rebate

 VIC solar loan

-The interest-free battery loan is payable over four years.
+The interest-free loan available on solar panels is payable over four years.
 If you take up the offer of the maximum $1,400 loan, repayments will be $29.16 per month.
 You can use this solar loan calculator to calculate repayments for different amounts.

-The process for claiming the Victoria solar battery loan is very similar to that for the rebate.
+The process for claiming the Victorian solar loan is very similar to that for the rebate.
 A few additional steps are required:

 How to claim the Victoria solar rebates